 The exhaustion of IPv4 address and migration to IPv6 has led to suggestions by some that the governance structure of IP addresses needs reform for improvement.
 Some say that any reform should come from within the existing structures and processes [Source: UK ], while some say that this might not be sufficient and that greater reform is needed [Source: Algeria ],.

 Specifically on the issue of IPv6 address allocation, the ITU’s IPv6 Group, formed by ITU Council under the Directors of the ITU Development and Standardization bureaux, concluded “that current IPv6 allocation policies and processes met the needs of stakeholders”.
 On this matter, some recommend organizing rational usages of IPv6 addresses in all regions within further ITU function of the IPv6 allocation [Source: Russia, Algeria], while some believe present IPv6 allocation mechanisms are adequate and that the key objective should be identifying ways to spur IPv6 adoption by relevant stakeholders [Source: UK ].
+Any reform to the current governance structure should use existing regional Internet Registry processes, that are open to all, and which are agreed by the multi-stakeholder community that they represent.

 As the Internet evolves, resources become scarce and the potential for abuse of Internet resources grows.
 Some major changes are underway in Internet routing and addressing policy to incorporate new measures for secure authentication.
 Resource Public Key Infrastructure (RPKI) is a security technology that would create a hierarchy of digital certificates which would be used to authenticate the allocation of address blocks and route announcements using those blocks in order to improve the security of the global routing system.
 These certificates could be used by ISPs to secure their route announcements in order to improve the security of the global routing system.